redhat-dotnet-msa/bonjour/README.md

 # bonjour
 Part of the helloworld-msa-dotnet solution.

+This project is for .NET Core 1.1, including the version 1.1 tooling (i.e. MSBuild).

 Written in F#, this tiny service uses Suave (https://suave.io), which is a very slick "simple web development F# library providing a lightweight web server and a set of combinators to manipulate route flow and task composition.

 Project management is handled at https://waffle.io/redhat-dotnet-msa/bonjour